 Sam had, fortunately, saved some money from his years of part-time work at his father’s company and the allowances he had received from his parents.
 Because of his determination to start a new life in the U.S., it was easy for him to put money aside every chance that he could.
 Jackie also had some money her parents had set aside for her future.
 Sam and Jackie spent very little for their wedding.
 They quickly made arrangements to move to the US.
 It was somewhat easier for them to apply for US immigrant status because of Jackie’s father.
 Though they had to give up a lot by leaving Korea, they were filled with hopes and dreams with their new life in America.
 And they were very much in love.
 They felt that they could face any hardship as long as they were together.

 Upon arriving in the U. S., they had to work very hard because their university degrees and work experience in Korea did not count for much in the new country.
 Because Sam’s English was not fluent, the only work he could obtain was for minimum wage jobs.
-Sadly, he paralleled his father’s Short Story 6.3experience in Hong Kong.
+Sadly, he paralleled his father’s experience in Hong Kong.
 Sam began to work as a dishwasher at a restaurant; but unlike his father, he never changed his mind about living in the US.
 With his wife beside him and her words of encouragement, Sam forged ahead, undaunted.

 Fortunately, Jackie had better luck than Sam and started working as a secretary in a small company.
 Though it wasn’t a professional job like she had in Korea, she was content and still full of hope living in their new home.
 She was enjoying every moment being there remembering many stories her father told her about the US when she was young.